The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: Conclusions

 Since standard Pop-III models are unlikely to be distinguished from Pop-II-only models using the large-scale CMB EE power spectrum at $>2$-$\sigma$ level, we explored more exotic types of models that can be more distinguishable using the CMB.
 We find that models where Lyman-Werner feedback scales strongly with redshift or Pop-III star formation efficiency changes rapidly with redshift are more likely to produce a sufficiently plateaued ionization to be detectable at $2\sigma$.
 Such a plateau also likely occurs in models assuming a fixed stellar mass forms per halo and a considerably weak Lyman-Werner feedback.
 However, none of these models are supported by other semi-analytic works or numerical simulations.
 Even with these types of models, adjusting the star formation efficiency or Lyman-Werner feedback strength so that the models can produce high $\tau(z>15)$ and low total $\tau$ at the same time could be hard to achieve.
 This further demonstrate the difficulty of using the CMB to constrain Pop-III models.
+However, existing large modeling uncertainties allow for X-ray feedback to be tuned in a manner to turn off Pop-III star formation at late times, plateauing the ionization sufficiently to leave a potentially detectable signature.
+We leave it to future work to evaluate whether our imagined strong X-ray feedback scenario is achievable.

 While we find it is difficult to have a detectable effect on the CMB, another interesting question is whether an extended reionization could bias precision cosmological estimates using the standard tanh-type reionization analysis.
 Our $\Delta \chi^2$ values between our most extended reionization histories and a tanh-like model reach $\sim 5$.
 Further, the E-mode power differences do not look particularly like another parameter, with the parameters of most relevance likely being `lever-arm' parameters like neutrino mass and scalar spectral index.
 While we suspect the bias our histories would impart for standard cosmological parameters is small, this is an interesting question for future work to address.
 The parameter biases of our physical reionization history models are certain to be smaller than the flexible principal component or FlexKnot models.